 Notwithstanding (and in part because of) the local nature of registration, the Sex Offender Registration and Notification Act ("SORNA") was passed in 2006 in order to strengthen the national network of registration and notification programs and to establish minimum standards for such systems.
 However, not all states have substantially implemented SORNA's standards.
 Even those that have substantially implemented the standards still have variations in their laws.

-Typically, an individual who has been convicted of specified sex offenses and offenses against children must register at the law enforcement agency in the city or town where he lives immediately after being released into the community.
+Typically, an individual who has been convicted of specified sex offenses and offenses against children must register as a sex offender.
+This registrations is done at the law enforcement agency in the city or town where he lives immediately after being released into the community.
 He usually must re-register every year (sometimes more frequently) and whenever he moves.
 Failure to register is generally considered its own criminal offense.

 The information an offender must provide at registration can vary, but may include his name, date of birth, social security number, addresses, photograph, vehicle information, offense information, fingerprints, DNA sample, and more.
 Some of this information will appear on the sex offender website, but not all will be made available to the public.

 In some cases, depending on the offense and the jurisdiction, an offender may be required to register with law enforcement, but be able to prevent any information about him from being publicly posted.
 Similarly, it's possible in certain circumstances to petition to have one's name entirely removed from the registry.

 Where Can the Public Get Information about an Offender?